jgbanaag/CMSC-142-Project/README.md

 - Assumptions and limitations on input

 ### 8. `milestone0_tracing.pdf`
 This document explains the functionality of `milestone0.c` in detail by tracing the execution of the code with an input of \(N = 4\).
-It provides insights into the backtracking process and the subsets generated.

 ## How to Run the Programs
 To compile and run any of the C programs, use the following command: